-The snow may be flying outside, but the crack of the bat and pop of the glove can still be heard at indoor baseball training facilities, as players start preparing for the 2014 baseball season.
+The snow may be flying outside, but the crack of the bat and pop of the glove can still be heard at indoor baseball training facilities, as players start preparing for the upcoming baseball season.
 Each year, nearly 300,000 young athletes are injured playing baseball.
 Learning more about these injuries and how to prevent them will help players avoid the disabled list.

 Common Youth Baseball Injuries